 As an organization, implementing an LMS is a long-term investment.
 The efforts to integrate existing systems, upload user data, and set up courses should be taken into consideration.
 Thus, ensuring your UI & UX design is future-proofed and the LMS possesses the ability to integrate with the latest technology is important.

 A future proofed UI and UX design will remain appealing, as other systems like social media, applications, and other software improve their design.

 With exposure to these new systems, whose UI & UX may be advanced, users will automatically avoid an LMS whose UI & UX design is not future-proofed as they consider this to be outdated and difficult to use.

 There is no function of the LMS where the UI & UX matters more than the ability to use the LMS on your mobile device.
 With the number of mobile phone users expected to cross 5 billion globally by 2020, it is absolutely important for you, the buyer, to understand how a good UI & UX design of the LMS on mobile phones is important.

 Mobile phones favor LMSes that have a clutter-free UI and a flawless UX.
 Reduced size of the screen and the need to train on the move, requires the LMS to be a lean and navigable system.
-LMSes with unrequired features that take time to open on a mobile device defeat the purpose of mobile learning as a quick and convenient way to train anytime, anywhere.
+LMSes with needless features that take time to open on a mobile device defeat the purpose of mobile learning.
+You need a mobile LMS with the ability to train anytime, anywhere.

-Consistent UI & UX with less frequent changes creates a feeling of familiarity amongst users.
-This plays an important role when administrators set up courses and training initiatives, while reducing the need to rely on technical support from the vendor.
+Consistent UI & UX with less frequent changes creates a feeling of familiarity among users.
+This plays an important role when administrators set up courses and training initiatives.
+It also helps in reducing the need to rely on technical support from the vendor.
 Learners who perceive the LMS as a familiar and easy-to-use system are more likely to engage in self-training.